crcdng/hot_and_cold/README.md

 2. The game jam runs for a weekend, all work has to be done in that timeframe.

-3. The theme is "Hot and Cold" and the chosen restriction is to use one button only (alternatives would be "no text" and "multiple endings").
+3. The theme is "Hot & Cold" and the chosen restriction is to use a single button for input (alternatives would be "no text" and "multiple endings").

 ## 3rd party assets